sahilmalhotra0510/io/template/feed/README.md

 Check out how faster the EPD product list displays when <a href="../../../community/resources/diffbot/#feed=epd">loaded from a static json file</a>.

-Feb 2024 - The BuildingTransparency.org API or our Javascript is displaying a 401 (Unauthorized) error below.
+The API Key may expire after a day.
+The 401 error went away after we entered a new key.

 <!--